medialibre/medialibre/wp-content/plugins/add-to-any/README.txt

 * Loads asynchronously so your content always loads before or in parallel with AddToAny
 * Supports theme features such as HTML5, widgets, infinite scroll, post formats
 * Supports WooCommerce, multilingual sites, multisite networks, and accessibility standards
-* No signup, no login, no account necessary
+* AddToAny is free — no signup, no login, no accounts to manage

 = Mobile Optimized & Retina Ready =